Democrats press for tariff relief to bail out fishermen

-The effort is led by Rep. Seth Moulton of Massachusetts.
-It's designed to help fishermen who are hurt by heavy tariffs imposed by China on dozens of American seafood items as the U.S.'s trade hostilities with that country escalate.
+The effort's designed to help fishermen who are being hurt by heavy tariffs imposed by China on dozens of American seafood items as trade hostilities between the United States and that country escalate.
+It hinges on a change to the way the federal government handles disaster assistance to fishermen.

 Federal law allows the government to make money available for fishermen who suffer loss of business from a natural or man-made disaster.
-Moulton's bill expands the disaster definition to include "unilateral tariffs imposed by other countries on any United States seafood."
+A bill proposed by Rep. Seth Moulton, of Massachusetts, expands the disaster definition to include "unilateral tariffs imposed by other countries on any United States seafood."

-Rep. Chellie Pingree of Maine and Rep. Bill Keating of Massachusetts are also named on the bill, which the Democrats announced on Wednesday.
+The bill would protect fishermen from the Trump administration's "sloppy trade actions," said Rep. Chellie Pingree, of Maine, who is a co-sponsor of the bill.

+"And while I'm glad that (the U.S. Department of Agriculture) will offer aid to agricultural producers, the government needs to step up for others who have been harmed - especially fishermen," said Pingree, who is a farmer.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.